Hernandiaceae: Flowers and fruit

 The plants can have unisexual flowers (dioecious) or be monoecious.
 The inflorescence forms groups of small flowers in regular cymes.
 They present as the non-reproductive part of the flower (perianth) with a different corolla and calyx.
 Androecial members do not belong of the perianth and keeps in liberty of other, single-whorled.
 The pollen-producing reproductive organ (androecium) is only in fertile stamens.
 It also include a variation which form of 1–2 nectariferous glands outside the stamens, the including staminodes.
 Staminodes in exterior to the stamens viable to reproduction (3–5); de sepals are opposite alternating with the inner perianth whorl (oppositisepalous).
 The anthers have dehiscing longitudinal valves.
 The wall of anther in seed of two cotyledons only one type.
 The pollen grains do not have aperture, constituted by 2 cells.
 The ovule production are given by gynoecium of one carpel, which are reduced in number related to the perianth.
 The pistil has only one ovule, the Gynoecium is also monomerous with only one carpel in inferior side.
 The placentation seems to be in an apex.
 The ovules form a testa from the outer integument (bitegmic), inverted so that the micropyle faces the placenta (anatropous), with two or more cell layers between the megasporophyte and the epidermal cells (crassinucellate) and pendulous.
 The endosperm formation is always from cells.

-The fruit in some species is not fleshy with carpel indehiscent, seem to be with wings or included in an bloomed envelope derived from connate bracteoles.
+The fruit in some species is not fleshy with carpel indehiscent, seem to be with wings or included in a bloomed envelope derived from connate bracteoles.
 The seed without endosperm has two cotyledons with the appearance of flesh, oil producing, soft).
 The embryo is straight.